ReallyFloppyPenguin/basic-shell/README.md

-  This is how you basically use the shell, there are more ways to use the shell, such as using pipes and specifying your own shell command.
+  This is how you basically use the shell, there are more ways to use the shell, such as using pipes and specifying your own shell command in the `execute` function.
 This is all in the [wiki](https://github.com/potato-pack/basic-shell/wiki)